RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Mac-OSX.md

 ### This is under development.
 The part of connecting to X Window system is working.
 Investigating yet how to connect wireless interfaces into docker container.
+Help wanted!!

 The recommended docker run command to be run under Mac OSX host is: